-For now, Hayes is a late Day 3 prospect.
+For now, Hayes is a Day 3 prospect.
 He doesn’t have the ideal explosiveness or bend for a 3-4 outside linebacker role, and while his size better meshes in a 4-3, he’s not a menace as a pass rusher.
 He also appears too lean to add weight and transition to a 3-4 defensive end role.

 Teams that can assist Hayes in reaching his ceiling

 Any teams that need rotational utility at defensive end could pursue Hayes on Day 3.
-Those teams might include the Jets, Bills, Raiders, and Falcons, but Hayes is a safe late-round selection wherever he goes.
+Those teams might include the Jets, Bills, Raiders, and Falcons, but Hayes is a safe mid-to-late-round selection wherever he goes.

 Once a four-star recruit, Hayes is now entering the NFL on a note of uncertainty.
 But with his talent and work ethic, it’s feasible that he could carve out a long NFL career.
 He might not ever be a consistent starter, but Hayes is the kind of athlete who can last a long time as a valuable culture piece and a strong rotational contributor.
 And if he can unlock more of his athleticism, he could transcend that ceiling.